Arun-class lifeboat: Design

+In 1986, 52-030 Snolda (ON 1100) became the only steel-hulled Arun.
+The GRP hulls were moulded in blue material in the outer skin.
+After a while it was found that water was accumulating in the fibreglass which added up to two tons to the weight.
+The boats had the coloured layer stripped off and replaced by a new one made with clear gel which reduced the amount of water absorbed.

 The large watertight cabin gave it self-righting capability.
 Two survivor cabins are situated below decks where first aid and emergency equipment is stowed.
 The hull is divided into 26 watertight compartments as protection against sinking should it be holed.
 There is also a flying bridge above the main cabin with an auxiliary steering position which can be used when additional height or visibility is required during an operation.
 The boat won a Design Council award in 1982.

+Five different engine types were fitted: